Pamela Templer: Early life and education

 Templer was born and raised in Los Angeles, California.
 She attended Grover Cleveland Humanities Magnet High School.
 In college, she was a music major at the University of California, Santa Cruz.
-Templer soon realized that she did not want to pursue a career in music and when looking into other fields, spent a semester in a "Natural History of California" class, where she backpacked through California, while learning about ecosystem management.
+Templer soon realized that she did not want to pursue a career in music and when looking into other fields, she spent a semester in a "Natural History of California" class, where she backpacked through California, while learning about ecosystem management.
 This class sparked her interest in ecology and led her to spend the summer class at the Cary Institute of Ecosystem Studies (New York), where she learned how to conduct research.
 She later went to Costa Rica for a semester to study tropical biology, this helped her narrow-down her field of study.
 Templer went on to earn her PhD from Cornell University under the direction of Todd Dawson (currently a professor at University of California Berkeley).